Electronic Federal Tax Payment System (EFTPS)

 Is the EFTPS System Secure?

-When you sign up, you use your Employer ID or Taxpayer ID number and you create a PIN number.
+When you sign up, you use your Employer ID or Taxpayer ID number and you have a PIN number.
 Then you set up a password for using the system.
-The IRS says, "EFTPS uses the highest level of security available on the Internet."
+The IRS says, "You can be assured your information is protected and that no one has access to your account unless you authorize it."

 What's the Difference Between EFTPS and E-File?